-Revit is a design program made explicitly for architects and building professionals.
-The program can use real-time information to inform the creation of intelligent digital models.
+Revit is a design program explicitly made for architects and building professionals.
+The program uses real-time information to inform the creation of intelligent digital models.
 Much complexity comes with developing plans and strategies for building commercial properties, homes, and everything in between.
-Ultimately, Revit allows building professionals to use the information they have to create accurate and quality virtual designs.
+Ultimately, Revit allows building professionals to use the information they have to create accurate and high-quality virtual designs.
 Read on for a dive into the pros, cons, and uses for Revit design programs.

-One of the hallmarks of Revit is the business information modeling (BIM) workflow feature.
+One of the hallmarks of Revit is its Business Information Modeling (BIM) workflow feature.
+BIM is a comprehensive approach to managing all of the data generated during a construction project, not just the drawings.
 For many companies, task and workflow management is all the rage.
-However, what if you had a tool that allowed you to not only take care of one function, but also to manage and handle another?
-Through offering BIM workflows, Revit enables building professionals to not only render accurate models but also to streamline the design process and use dynamic information to update created business models automatically.
+By offering BIM workflows, Revit enables building professionals to render accurate models and also to streamline the design process and use dynamic information to update created business models automatically.

 Architectural professionals can quickly draw commercial building models to share with customers and rapidly make any changes to existing designs.
-Revit also acts as a database, as all project data can be stored in one file.
+Revit also acts as a database, allowing all project data to be stored in one file.

 If someone is more interested in looking over mechanics, then Revit may not be the best option.
 Editing designs created using this program can also pose a challenge depending on the perspective you’re seeking.
-It’s difficult to build models from specific angles (especially for those who are interested in interior design services), and the lack of popularity in comparison to CAD programs may make it hard to find someone with an expertise in Revit.
+It’s difficult to build models from specific angles (especially for those who are interested in interior design services).
+The lack of popularity in comparison to CAD programs may make it hard to find someone with expertise in Revit.
 These disadvantages can be planned for, but they may still pose obstacles that designers or companies specializing in developing building designs may want to consider.

 Even though Revit’s usage has waned in popularity when compared to traditional CAD offerings, Revit is still a powerful tool that is used by many.
 According to iDataLabs, over 3,500 companies use Revit.
 Most are small businesses with 10 to 50 employees.

-The largest five companies that utilize Revit in the work they do are Atkins Limited; HDR, Inc.; Stantec Inc.; Michael Baker International, LLC, and M.C.
+The largest five companies that utilize Revit are Atkins Limited; HDR, Inc.; Stantec Inc.; Michael Baker International, LLC, and M.C.
 Dean.
-The majority of companies using Revit are in the architecture services industry, while those in construction and higher education follow in the rate of Revit usage.
+The majority of companies using Revit are in the architecture services industry, and it also sees a lot of use in construction and higher education.

 When it comes to the program's global standing, 54 percent of Revit customers reside in the United States.
 The second most popular country for Revit is the United Kingdom at 11 percent.
-So, if your company is planning to work with any individuals or companies outside of the United States regarding architectural or construction work, a CAD option may make more sense.
+So, if your company is planning architectural or construction work with any individuals or companies outside of the United States, a CAD option may make more sense.

 It is crucial to understand that Revit is a software platform for BIM.
 Knowing this makes it easier to see the differences between CAD and Revit.
-At its core, CAD is a computer-aided design and drafting software that allows designers to create 2D and 3D graphics.
-It is a general tool that can be used in a lot of different industries and for various reasons.
-The Revit BIM is building-specific and facilitates all phases of the building process.
+At its core, CAD is computer-aided design and drafting software that allows designers to create 2D and 3D graphics.
+It is a general tool that can be used in different industries and for various reasons.
+The Revit BIM package is building-specific and facilitates all phases of the building process.
 So, if expressing the details and specifics of building structures is crucial to what you do, the Revit BIM system is the best option.
-For those who are more focused on aesthetics and general 2D and 3D rendering, the CAD is the better choice.
+For those who are more focused on aesthetics and general 2D imaging and 3D rendering, then a CAD package is the better choice.

-Revit design is many times used to show the relationship between various types of building components.
+Revit design is often used to show the relationship between various types of building components.
 For example, it can reveal how a foundation interacts with wood, metal, or other building materials developed in a model.
 It can also be used to show dimensions, project templates, and drawing references.

-How does a design change if it is built at a higher elevation, or if there is a hill to consider?
-The power of Revit’s system allows it to take into the account the physical layout of the building site.
-As a result, you can produce an accurate construction layout since Revit includes images of the terrain, property lines, and even plants.
+How does a design change if it's built at a higher elevation, or if there is a hill to consider?
+The power of Revit’s system allows it to take into account the physical layout of the building site.
+This enables you to produce an accurate construction layout since Revit includes images of the terrain, property lines, and even trees and other plantings.
 The last thing an architect or a builder wants is to begin a building project only to face a physical obstacle that could have been accounted for much earlier.
-Revit is useful in preventing this issue.
+A Revit design services firm can use the software to prevent this issue.

 What impact will a specific material have on the roofing design?
 How does the geometry of a wall affect the whole model?
 What materials do you need for your intended design?
 Revit can help you answer these questions while determining all the materials and components you might need to bring the digital design to fruition.

 Finding the right fit for your building design project can be a challenge.
-Whether you’re running a business or are managing the projects, the chances are high that your bandwidth may prevent you from putting a lot of time into finding the right candidate.
-So, let Cad Crowd help you find your next Revit designer.
+The demands of your business may prevent you from putting a lot of time into finding the right candidate.
+If so, let Cad Crowd help you find your next Revit design services freelancer.
 Our platform connects businesses with expert freelance CAD services.
-All freelancers are vetted, pre-qualified, and screened to ensure that you are only working with the best.
+All freelancers are vetted, pre-qualified, and screened to ensure that you are working with only the best.

-Not only do we provide you with exceptional talent, but we work to make sure that you can stay within your budget.
-Our services are customizable, so whether you’re an independent entrepreneur or a large enterprise, you’re only paying for a freelancer and services that you can afford.
+Cad Crowd can provide you with exceptional talent, and we will work to make sure that you stay within your budget.
+Our services are customizable, so whether you’re an independent entrepreneur or a large enterprise, you can choose only those services that you need and can afford.
 Many of our repeat clients come from the engineering, architectural, entrepreneurial, and industrial sectors, so you can feel confident that we can find the help you need regardless of the industry.
 Let us help today!